Hamden Hall Country Day School

-Hamden Hall Country Day School is a coeducational private day school in Hamden, Connecticut, educating students in preschool through grade 12.
+Hamden Hall Country Day School is a coeducational private day school in Hamden, Connecticut, educating students from preschool to grade 12.
 Hamden Hall was founded in 1912 as a country day school for boys by John P. Cushing, its first headmaster.
 It was the nation’s fourth country day school.
 The school has been coeducational since 1927 and expanded to include classes through grade 12 in 1934.
-Now split into three separate divisions, Hamden Hall enrolls the majority of its nearly 600 students in the upper and middle schools (Grades 7–12) and the remainder in the lower school (preschool through grade 6).
+Now split into three separate divisions, Hamden Hall enrolls the majority of its nearly 700 students in the middle and upper schools (Grades 6–12) and the remainder in the lower school (preschool through grade 5).

-Tuition (2022–2023 school year) ranges from $20,100 in PreSchool to $46,975 in grades 9–12.
+Tuition (2026–2027 school year) ranges from $26,300 in preschool to $55,100 in grades 9–12.
 Hamden Hall awards need-based financial aid to approximately 30 percent of its student body.

 Hamden Hall is accredited by the New England Association of Schools and Colleges and is a member of National Association of Independent Schools and the Connecticut Association of Independent Schools.

 School

 The school year, from early September to early June, is divided into two semesters, with Thanksgiving, winter, and spring recesses and observances of several national and religious holidays.

-In upper school, most classes are held four days a week (1-2 classes dropped per day), and extra-help sessions are incorporated into the schedule.
+In middle and upper school, most classes are held four days a week with one (two on Fridays) of the six class periods being dropped every day.
+In addition, each class meets for one extended period every week, with there being two extended periods on Wednesdays.
+Extra-help sessions are also incorporated into the schedule.

-The Lower School (Grades Preschool through 6)
+The Lower School (Preschool through Grade 6)

 The World Language Program begins in preschool with instruction in Chinese (Mandarin, Simplified) and continues through grade 1.
 Spanish is taught in grades 2 through 4, followed by Latin in grades 5 and 6.
 An extended-day program provides after-school enrichment for students with later pickup times.

-The Middle School (Grades 7 through 8)
+The Middle School (Grades 6 through 8)

 English classes emphasize classical authors while providing students with opportunities to produce their own creative and expository essays.
 Beginning in grade 7, students work regularly with faculty advisors once a week.

 The Upper School (Grades 9 through 12)

-The upper school divides these required credits into four types of classes, based on academic proficiency required to succeed in the class: Skills (the lowest level), General, Honors, and Advanced Placement.
+The upper school divides its required credits into four types of classes based on academic proficiency required to succeed in the class: Skills (the lowest level), General, Honors, and Advanced Placement.
 Typically, math, language, and science courses are offered in General, Honors, and AP levels.
 Multi-Variable Calculus, Linear Algebra, Organic Chemistry, and Advanced Chinese and Latin are offered at a level beyond the AP curriculum.